SysKitTeam/docs-point/common-tasks/monitor-lifecycle-management.md

 ## See all inactive resources in your environment

-When you click on **View All** inactive resources, SysKit Point generates an **Inactive Content** report showing you all the resources in your environment which are inactive, regardless of them being monitored or not by Lifecycle Management.
+When you click the **View All** inactive resources, SysKit Point generates an **Inactive Content** report showing you all the resources in your environment which are inactive, regardless of them being monitored or not by Lifecycle Management.

 On the said report you get an option to **Keep, Archive** or **Delete** any resource there.